vivipoit/pytest-circleci/README.md

-This repo is a simple example of a pipeline that runs pytest.
+This repo is a simple example of a Circle CI pipeline that runs pytest.